The Outrage of Partner Violence:

 Teri Faragher, M.S.W., is the President and Treasurer of OutrageUs.
-She has worked as a victim and community advocate to end interpersonal and family violence for over 30 years.
-She is the Executive Director of the Domestic Violence Prevention Board, a local coordinating council on family violence in Lexington, Kentucky.
+She has worked as a victim and community advocate to end interpersonal and family violence for over 35 years.
+She served as the Executive Director of the Domestic Violence Prevention Board, a local coordinating council on family violence in Lexington, Kentucky from 1986 to 2015.
 Ms. Faragher has spearheaded a variety of collaborative community projects aimed at protecting and supporting victims and holding offenders accountable.
 These projects include efforts to: increase arrests and enforce protective orders, develop supervised visitation services, identify and address high risk cases, provide frontline advocacy services to victims and conduct fatality and near fatality reviews.
-She has conducted hundreds of trainings on partner violence, children exposed to partner violence, the maltreatment of vulnerable adults, and developing a coordinated community response (CCR) to partner violence.
+She has conducted hundreds of trainings on partner violence, children exposed to partner violence, stalking, the maltreatment of vulnerable adults, and developing a coordinated community response (CCR) to intimate partner and sexual violence.
+She has authored and co-authored a number of articles, including articles on domestic violence and guns, stalking, law enforcement response to domestic violence, dating violence and civil protective orders.
 She was the primary author of a model protocol for the development of CCRs and a co-author of the 2009 Kentucky Civil Protective Order Study.

-Anita Capillo, R.N., B.S.N., is the Secretary of OutrageUs.
-She has worked in the fields of partner violence and sexual assault for over 26 years.
-She has been the SANE (Sexual Assault Nurse Examiner) Program Manager with the Lexington Division of Police for eight years and previously was the Coordinator of the Domestic Violence Victims’ Advocate Program in the Fayette County Attorney’s office.
+Anita Capillo, R.N., B.S.N., SANE is the Secretary of OutrageUs.
+She has worked in the fields of partner violence and sexual assault for over 30 years.
+She was the SANE (Sexual Assault Nurse Examiner) Program Manager with the Lexington Division of Police for eighteen years and previously was the Coordinator of the Domestic Violence Victims’ Advocate Program in the Fayette County Attorney’s office for 12 years.
 She has presented numerous training on partner violence and sexual assault for a variety of disciplines.
 Her nursing experience includes the areas of labor and delivery, emergency/triage, pediatric and adult medicine.
-Ms. Capillo is a member of the International Association of Forensic Nurses, the Emergency Nurses Association, the American Nurses Association, Sigma Theta Nu, the International Honor Society of Nursing, and the Kentucky Nurses Association.
-She currently serves on the Kentucky Association of Sexual Assault Programs SART (Sexual Assault Response Team) Advisory Committee and as Secretary of the Fayette County Domestic Violence Prevention Board.
+Ms. Capillo is or has been a member of the International Association of Forensic Nurses, the Emergency Nurses Association, the American Nurses Association, Sigma Theta Nu, the International Honor Society of Nursing, and the Kentucky Nurses Association for many years.
+She currently serves on the Kentucky Association of Sexual Assault Programs SART (Sexual Assault Response Team) Advisory Committee, formerly Secretary of the Fayette County Domestic Violence Prevention Board, and is currently the Clinical Coordinator for the Children’s Advocacy Center of the Bluegrass.
 She co-authored several articles on sexual assault and the SANE program published in the Journal of Interpersonal Violence and the Journal of Forensic Nursing.

 Doug Boyd received a Ph.D. in Folklore from Indiana University and serves as the Director of the Louie B. Nunn Center for Oral History at the University of Kentucky Libraries.
 Previously he managed the Digital Program for the University of Alabama Libraries, served as the Director of the Kentucky Oral History Commission and prior to that as the Senior Archivist for the oral history and folklife collections at the Kentucky Historical Society.
 Boyd serves as the co-general editor for the Kentucky Remembered series for the University Press of Kentucky, the digital initiatives editor for the Oral History Review, serves on the executive council of the Oral History Association, and as chair of the Oral History Section for the Society of American Archivists.
 Doug Boyd received his undergraduate degree in history from Denison University in Granville, OH.
 His most recent book, published in 2011, is Crawfish Bottom: Recovering A Lost Kentucky Community.